 - Quality of Life Disruption Much like the effects of chronic pain, dysesthesia significantly disrupts one's quality of life.
 It can affect relationships, it can make wearing clothes difficult or uncomfortable, and it may feel like a constant force that makes every action you do less enjoyable.
 For many, this means that it's harder to be happy and that feeling can often lead to anxiety.

 Many of the disorders themselves that may cause dysesthesia can also have anxiety as a symptom.
-Most disorders that affect the nerves can also have an effect on brain stress, and anything that affects brain stress may lead to anxiety.
+Most disorders that affect the nerves can also create brain stress, and anything that affects brain stress may lead to anxiety.

 Understanding Your Dysesthesia